Introduction to Non-Funding Civilian Lobbies

 No partisan branding, PACs, or paid lobbying

-Abridged Constitution of Office Framework (COOF)
+Abridged Constitution of Participation Framework

 For Forum Initiative Civilian Lobby Groups

-This is our shared agreement for how we engage, organize, and act—ethically, transparently, and together.
+This is our shared agreement for how we engage, organize, and act ethically, transparently, and together.

 Core Principles